jsdclxvi/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!